CsBigDataHub/GitCheatSheet/README.md

 ```
 _IntelliJ IDEA as Git Global Diff tool_
 * For Windows
      - Add the below code in git config file.
-Please see below where to find the config files.
+Please see [Configuration Files](#configuration-files) to find the config files.
 ```shell
 [diff]
     tool = intellij